-The behavior of Figure 15 occurs in 13 of the 34 AUCK-LAND traces.
+The behavior of Figure 14 occurs in 13 of the 34 AUCK-LAND traces.
 The figure uses the same trace as Figure 7 from the binning study.
-As before, we can clearly see that there is a "sweet spot", the approximation scale at which predictability is maximized-there is concavity in the figure for all predictors.
+As before, we can clearly see that there is a sweet spot, the approximation scale at which predictability is maximized-there is concavity in the figure for all predictors.
 As before, this behavior does not appear to be a coincidence since it shows up in a number of traces at different levels of approximation.
-As with binning, this behavior contradicts the earlier results of Sang and Li.
+As with binning, this behavior contradicts earlier work.

-Figure 16 shows behavior that occurs in 11 of the 34 AUCKLAND traces.
+Figure 15 shows behavior that occurs in 11 of the 34 AUCKLAND traces.
 It is similar to the behavior we saw in five traces in the binning study and represented in Figure 9.
 However, here it is far more common.
 Again, there is a non-monotonic relationship between the approximation scale and the predictability.